-J. Herbert Nelson II, stated clerk of the General Assembly, envisions Hands & Feet as a way for Presbyterians participating in General Assemblies to contribute to the welfare of the host community in ways that go beyond spending money in hotels, restaurants and sightseeing venues.
+The Rev. Dr. J. Herbert Nelson, II, Stated Clerk of the General Assembly, envisions Hands & Feet as a way for Presbyterians participating in General Assemblies to contribute to the welfare of the host community in ways that go beyond spending money in hotels, restaurants and sightseeing venues.

 Over a three-day period, the Iowa team contributed in a variety of ways.
 The compost they shoveled helped prepare the land for the next planting season at Global Farms, a venture of the International Institute of St. Louis.
 The farms, located only 10 minutes from downtown St. Louis, offer space for refugees and immigrants to learn about agriculture in the Midwest while growing food to sell at farmers’ markets and to feed their families.

 That afternoon, they packed about 500 boxes of Christmas items for distribution to children by the Board of Religious Organizations and affiliated agencies.
 On their final day, Sunday, they worshiped at Oak Hill Presbyterian Church.